-- Immediately call the EMS by dialting 999/112. - Assist the casualty to administer adrenaline using their auto injector. - Massage injection site area for 10 seconds - Place casualty in a sitting position (making it easier for them to breath).
-Help the casualty to sit up in the position - that best relieves any breathing difficulties.
-If casualty becomes pale with a weak pulse, help them to lie down with legs raised and - Monitor and record vital signs while waiting - Give a second auto injector 5 minutes after the first if there is no improvem
+- .
+Immediately call the EMS by dialting 999/112.
+Assist the casualty to administer adrenatine - using their auto injector.
+Massage injection site area for 10 seconds - after injection.
+Place casualty in a sitting position (making it - Help the casualty to sit up in the position that best relieves any breathing difficulties.
+If casualty becomes pale with a weak pulse help them to lie down with legs raised and - Monitor and record vital signs while waiting for help to arrive. - Give a second auto injector 5 minutes after the first if there is no improvemen

-6. Unresponsive - Not Breathing

-If the casualty becomes unresponsive commence CPR or.
-Ensure the casualty is on a firm, flat surface,
+6. Unresponsive - Not Breathing If the casualty becomes unresponsive commence CPR

-- tz.
-Place the heel of one hand on top of the other in the centre of the casualty's chest. - ts.
-Compress the chest (maximum depth of approximately \$-6cm) 30 times at a rate of 100-120 compressions per minute The compressions and releases should take an equal amount of time. - L After 30 compressions, open the airway again using head tilt/chin lift. - Seal the nostrils with your thumb and - Blow steadily in to the mouth until you see the chest rise, 2 rescue breaths, blow in for 1 second, 2 breaths within 10 seconds.
-Fig. 2: - Remove your mouth to the side and let chest fall, inhale some fresh air, when breathing for - .
-Repeat so you have given 2 effective rescue breaths in total within 10 seconds. is.
-If chest does not rise after the second breath. - go back to 30 compressions then try again. - a.
-Return your hands to the correct position on the chest and give a further 50 chest. compressions.
+- er.
+Ensure the casualty is on a firm, flat surface. - tt.
+Place the heel of one hand on too of the other in the centre of the casualty's chest. - Compress the chest [maximum depth of approximately \$-6cm] Stinnes at a rate of 100-120 compressions per minute.
+The compressions and releases should take an equal amount of time. - After 30 compressions, open the airway again - using head tilt/chin lift.
+Seal the nostrils with your thumb and - forefinger, ptg.
+2) Blow steadily in to the mouth until you see the chest rise, 2 rescue breaths, blow in for 1 second, 2 breaths within 10 seconds. #9.27 - 7.
+Remove your mouth to the side and let chest fall, inhale some fresh air, when breathing for the casualty. - a.
+Repeat so you have given 2 effective rescue breaths in total within 10 seconds. - a.
+If chest does not rise after the second breath, go back to 30 compressions then try again - sa.
+Return your hands to the correct position on the chest and give a further 30 chest